akhandpratap18/Facial-Emotion-Detection/README.md

 # Facial Emotion Detection

 This project implements a **Facial Emotion Detection System** that identifies emotions from facial images.
-It uses a Convolutional Neural Network (CNN) trained on the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013) from Kaggle to classify emotions into categories such as happy, sad, angry, surprised, and neutral.
+It uses a Convolutional Neural Network (CNN) trained on the [FER-2013 dataset](https://www.kaggle.com/datasets/msambare/fer2013) from Kaggle to classify emotions into seven categories such as happy, sad, angry, surprised, digust, fear, and neutral.

 ## Features
 - Emotion classification from facial images.